2020 United States presidential election in Alaska

 The 2020 United States presidential election in Alaska took place on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states and the District of Columbia participated.
 Alaska voters chose three electors to represent them in the Electoral College via a popular vote pitting incumbent Republican President Donald Trump and his running mate, incumbent Vice President Mike Pence, against Democratic challenger and former Vice President Joe Biden and his running mate, United States Senator Kamala Harris of California.
 The Libertarian, Green, Constitution, and Alliance Party nominees were also on the ballot, as was an Independent candidate.
-Write-in candidates were required to file a declaration of intent with the Alaska Division of Elections at least five days before the election, and their results were not individually counted.

-Prior to the election, 13 of 14 news organizations making predictions considered this a state Trump would win, or otherwise a red state.
+Prior to the election, 13 of 14 news organizations predicted that Alaska would be a state that Trump would win, or otherwise a red state.
 Since it was admitted into the Union in 1959, Alaska has voted for the Republican nominee in every single election except 1964 in Lyndon B. Johnson's nationwide landslide, when he carried it with 65.91% of the vote.
-However, polling and voting trends indicated a possibly competitive race; on the day of the election, FiveThirtyEight had Trump leading by an average of 7.7%, and 270toWin had him up by 5.6%.
-58% of voters are registered as unaffiliated, undeclared, or Independent, the highest proportion of any state.
-The Senate and House of Representatives races down the ballot were also surprisingly competitive.
+However, some analysts believed Alaska could be competitive based on polling.